Neutrality of a magnetized two-flavor quark superconductor: Lagrangian

 We introduce four auxiliary bosonic fields which bosonize the four-fermion interactions via a Hubbard-Stratonovich transformation.
 The bosonic fields are

 where $\sigma$ and $\vec{\pi}$ are the mesons and $\Delta$ and $\Delta^{*}$ are the diquarks.
 The bosonized Lagrangian density becomes

 where $m = m_0 + \sigma$.
 We do not include the possibility of pion condensation for simplicity \cite{Andersen:2007qv}.
 So we set $\vec{\pi} = 0$ in our analysis.
+In general, one must allow for the flavor dependence of the chiral condensate when isopsin symmetry is broken (in our case by non-zero $\delta\mu$ and magnetic field only, since we assume degenerate light quark masses).
+This is true even in the absence of color superconductivity (eg.~\cite{Toublan:2003tt}).
+In our case, with color superconductivity, it is the rotated charge that matters, not the original U(1) charge.
+The coupling of different quark flavors to the magnetic field is already included consistently in their spectrum (Landau levels) through appropriate rotated charges.
+The flavor dependence arising from the effect of non-zero $\delta\mu$ has not been studied here, nor in any of the works similar to ours, and would be an interesting feature to explore, but is a separate issue from the effect of the magnetic field which is our focus here.
 Chiral symmetry breaking and color superconductivity in the 2SC phase is manifest by non-vanishing vacuum expectation values (VEV) for $\sigma$ and $\Delta$.
 In this paper we will study the effect of an external constant magnetic field $B$ on these condensates.

 0.2cm

 Since the diquark condensates of $u$ and $d$ quarks carry a net electromagnetic charge, there is a Meissner effect for ordinary magnetism, while a linear combination of photon and gluon leads to a rotated massless $U(1)$ field which we identify as photon of our theory.
 We can write the Lagrangian in terms of rotated quantities using the following identity,